 So for the same amount of data, read operations incur many more cache purge calls than write operations (512x).
 The additional function calls result in higher overhead.
-One result of cache purge is that any read may incur data fetch from physical disk with high possibility.
+One result of cache purge is that any read incurs data fetch from physical disk with high probability.